bazz80/AutomatedConceptMatching_WebApp/README.md

 Operating System: Windows<br>
 <br>
 Deployment:<br>
-Configure to be a cloned source of thie Git repository.<br>
+Configure to be a cloned source of thie Git repository, using the Azure branch<br>
-edit the appsettings.json file in your Git repository to be configured with credentials for your MySQL server.<br>
+Edit the appsettings.json file in your Git repository to be configured with credentials for your MySQL server.<br>
   <br>
 Done. :)